toobaditstaken/bamazonSQL/README.md

   * Starting the app should give you a console view like this
   ![](Node_picture1.jpg)

-  * After inputing your values into the questions the application does tha math for the total for you.
+  * After inputing your values into the questions the application does the math for the total for you.
   ![](Node_picture2.jpg)

   * When you start the application again the values of the table stay changed based upon previous user inputs.